Iriomote cat: Projects and activities

-Part of the Iriomote's cat range was designated as Iriomote Ryukyu Government Park (西表政府立公園, Iriomote Seifu-ritsu Kōen) on April 18, 1972.
-With the US's return of the Ryukyu Islands to Japanese control on May 15, it became Iriomote-Ishigaki National Park, and in March 1991 11,584.67 hectares of the island was designated the Iriomote Forest and Ecological Preserve (西表島森林生態系保護地域, Iriomote-jima Shinrin Seitaikei Hogo Chiiki) in order to protect the natural environment of the islands.
-Despite these efforts, not enough land within the cats' preferred habitat of less than 200 meters above sea level was included.
+Part of the Iriomote's cat range was designated as Iriomote Ryukyu Government Park (西表政府立公園, Iriomote Seifu-ritsu Kōen) on 18 April 1972.
+With the US's return of the Ryukyu Islands to Japanese control on 15 May, it became Iriomote-Ishigaki National Park, and in March 1991 11,584.67 hectares of the island was designated the Iriomote Forest and Ecological Preserve (西表島森林生態系保護地域, Iriomote-jima Shinrin Seitaikei Hogo Chiiki) in order to protect the natural environment of the islands.
+Despite these efforts, not enough land within the cats' preferred habitat of less than 200 m above sea level was included.
 In 1995 the Iriomote Wildlife Preservation Center (西表野生生物保護センター, Iriomote Yasei Seibutsu Hogo Sentā) was established to increase preservation work, enforce research, and to increase understanding of the cat's ecological needs.

 Since the US returned control of the Ryukyu Islands to Japan in 1972, development on Iriomote continued with finances from the Okinawan mainland.
 In 1977, a prefectural road was built that circles half of the island, which has led to a few Iriomote cat deaths every year due to traffic accidents.
 The Ministry of the Environment as well as the governments of Okinawa and Taketomi Town began installing road signs to warn people of Iriomote cats crossing the road, tunnels beneath the road for their safe crossing, zebra zones which create loud noises when cars ride over them, wide ditches on the sides of roads, and ditches on the side of the road that are inclined on one side in order to improve the preservation of the cats.
 However, many residents have objected to restrictions on land cultivation and improvement brought about by the measures in place to protect the Iriomote cat and other species on the island.

+In 2023, visitor caps were imposed for the island, limiting tourists to 1,200 a day, or 33,000 a year.
+This is a significant cut from the average 300,000 a year that visited before the COVID-19 pandemic.

 In captivity

 There have been a handful of Iriomote cats kept in captivity.
-A five-week-old male kitten that had been separated from its mother was found on June 14, 1979.
+A five-week-old male kitten that had been separated from its mother was found on 14 June 1979.
 He was named Keita and was kept at the Okinawa Zoo until he died of old age at approximately thirteen years and two months of age.
 A female specimen was also kept at the National Museum of Nature and Science.
 She was believed to have been approximately nine years and seven months old when she died.
-On August 6, 1996, a male kitten that would later be known as Yon was taken into care at the Iriomote Wildlife Protection Center after being involved in a traffic accident.
+On 6 August 1996, a male kitten that would later be known as Yon was taken into care at the Iriomote Wildlife Protection Centre after being involved in a traffic accident.